History of Ilhan Omar in Timeline

 In May 2019, Patrick Carlineo Jr., who was arrested for threatening Ilhan Omar, was released from custody and placed on house arrest.

-In June 2019, Ilhan Omar and Senator Tina Smith introduced the No Shame at School Act, which would end the marking of—and punishment for—students with school meal debt.
+In June 2019, Ilhan Omar and Senator Tina Smith introduced the No Shame at School Act.
+This act aimed to end the practice of marking and punishing students who have school meal debt, ensuring that all students have access to meals without facing shame or penalty.

 June 2019: Participation in Twin Cities Pride

-In June 2019, Ilhan Omar participated in Twin Cities Pride in Minnesota, showing her support for the LGBTQ+ community.
+In June 2019, Ilhan Omar participated in Twin Cities Pride in Minnesota.

 June 2019: Vote Against Border Funding Bill

-In June 2019, Ilhan Omar voted against the Emergency Supplemental Appropriations for Humanitarian Assistance and Security at the Southern Border Act.
-She stated that providing more money to organizations committing human rights abuses was not a solution.
+In June 2019, Ilhan Omar was one of four Democratic representatives who voted against the Emergency Supplemental Appropriations for Humanitarian Assistance and Security at the Southern Border Act, a $4.5 billion border funding bill.
+She argued that providing more money to organizations committing human rights abuses was not a solution to the humanitarian crisis at the border.

 June 2019: Campaign Finance Ruling

-In June 2019, Minnesota campaign finance officials ruled that Ilhan Omar had to pay back $3,500 and a $500 fine for campaign finance violations.
+In June 2019, Minnesota campaign finance officials ruled that Ilhan Omar had to pay back $3,500 for out-of-state travel and tax filing violations, plus a $500 fine.

-On July 14, 2019, Trump tweeted that The Squad, including Ilhan Omar, should "go back" to the "places from which they came", prompting Omar to accuse Trump of "stoking white nationalism".
+On July 14, 2019, President Trump tweeted that The Squad—a group including Ilhan Omar—should "go back" to the "places from which they came".
+In response, Omar accused Trump of "stoking white nationalism".

 From January to July 2019, Brian Stelter of CNN Business found that Ilhan Omar had around twice as many mentions on Fox News as on CNN and MSNBC.

-In July 2019, Ilhan Omar introduced a resolution co-sponsored by Rashida Tlaib and John Lewis supporting the right to participate in boycotts.
+In July 2019, Ilhan Omar introduced a resolution co-sponsored by Rashida Tlaib and John Lewis supporting the right to participate in boycotts for civil and human rights.

-In July 2019, the Israeli Ambassador to the United States, Ron Dermer, stated that any member of Congress would be allowed into Israel, which was later reversed in August 2019 when Omar and Tlaib were banned.
+In July 2019, Israeli Ambassador to the United States Ron Dermer initially stated that "any member of Congress" would be allowed to enter Israel.

-In August 2019, Ilhan Omar and Rashida Tlaib were banned from entering Israel.
-Prime Minister Netanyahu cited Israeli law and their support for BDS as reasons.
+In August 2019, Ilhan Omar and Representative Rashida Tlaib were banned from entering Israel.
+Prime Minister Benjamin Netanyahu attributed the ban to their support for BDS and Israeli law, which prevents entry to people who call for a boycott of Israel.
+President Trump also tweeted that Israel allowing the visit would "show great weakness."

-In August 2019, Ilhan Omar published an anonymous threat she had received of being shot at the Minnesota State Fair, explaining that such threats are why she now has security protection.
+In August 2019, Ilhan Omar published an anonymous threat she had received of being shot at the Minnesota State Fair, stating that such threats were the reason for her security protection.

 August 2019: Support for Palestinian LGBT rights group Al Qaws